metaory/dotkeep/README.md

 **Ask first.** Both commands ask before writing.
 Restore parks live targets under `/tmp/dotkeep.XXXXXX/` first.
 A bad path is skipped.
 The rest is copied

 **Git optional.** The store is that file tree.
-After a copy it asks to commit and push.
-Default is no. Syncthing or a disk copy can hold the same tree
+After backup it asks to add, commit, and push (each opt-in, default no).
+Syncthing or a disk copy can hold the same tree

 ### Compared with